 Before coming to Able to Serve, Trista worked as an Administrative Assistant for a local church.
-She is an active church member at Aversboro Road Baptist Church where she coordinates the Senior Adult Ministry and volunteers with the women’s ministry.
+She is an active church member at Aversboro Road Baptist Church and volunteers with the women’s ministry.
 Trista dedicates her time to being a wife to her husband Kurt and mother to her three children – Scott, Brandon, and Ryanna.
 Trista has an Associate in Applied Science Degree in Medical Office Administration.
+Trista joined the Able to Serve team in March 2021.

-Sophia joined the ATS Staff Team in 2019.
 Before coming to Able to Serve Sophia worked in management for the Department of Corrections and in childcare development.
 She also dedicated time to being a stay-at-home mother and wife to her three children – Cody, Bradley, Grace, and her husband Donnie Ray.
 When Sophia and her family discovered that Grace has a rare brain disorder, her interest in the medical field and her passion for working with people with special needs piqued.
 She went back to school and graduated Summa Cum Laude from Liberty University with an Associate of Applied Science degree in Medical Office Assistance.
 After graduation, her job search led her to Able to Serve.
 Sophia says, “I have found my ‘why’.
 It has been, and is, to serve Christ with my whole heart, and in so doing, serving Him the in the exceptional abilities community.
 I thank God for my faith, my family, and the many doors He has opened that brought me to this point.”
+Sophia joined the Able to Serve team in July 2019.

 Amber believes everyone is called to serve God and serve others.
 For nearly 10 years, she has served in the local church with children, youth and outreach.
 She also worked as the Graduate Assistant for Church Relations at Campbell University’s Divinity School for four years before joining the Able to Serve team.
 Amber has a Bachelor of Arts in Religion and a Master of Divinity from Campbell University.